 UK stocks up on vaccines, hopes to start virus shots in days

-LONDON, United Kingdom (AP) — Britain said Sunday it has secured two million more doses of a promising coronavirus vaccine as it gears up to launch within days the country's most ambitious inoculation program in decades.
+LONDON, United Kingdom (AP) — Britain said yesterday it has secured two million more doses of a promising coronavirus vaccine as it gears up to launch within days the country's most ambitious inoculation programme in decades.

 The UK has had Europe's deadliest coronavirus outbreak, with more than 58,000 confirmed virus-related deaths.
 It now hopes to hit a more positive milestone by becoming one of the first countries in the world to start vaccinating its population against COVID-19.